Alexandria Ocasio-Cortez Introduces Ambitious Green New Deal Resolution To Fight Climate Change

-Rep. Alexandria Ocasio-Cortez is making good on her promise to make the fight against climate change one of her main legislative priorities.
-The freshman congresswoman, alongside Sen. Ed Markey, will be introducing Thursday a resolution outlining the goals and specifics of the Green New Deal, Refinery29 has learned.
+U.S. Representative Alexandria Ocasio-Cortez is making good on her promise to make the fight against climate change one of her main legislative priorities.
+The freshman congresswoman, alongside Senator Ed Markey, will be introducing a resolution on Thursday outlining the goals and specifics of the Green New Deal, Refinery29 has learned.

 The Green New Deal, an ambitious reform that seeks to tackle climate change and income inequality in the next decade, used to be discussed mostly on the fringes.
 But Ocasio-Cortez helped launch it into the nation's consciousness soon after being elected, leading to an electrifying debate over how the nation plans to fight the threat of climate change.